 File Stream

 In computing, a “file” is a fundamental Input/Output (IO) primitive offered by operating systems, representing an abstract device that supports standardized read and write operations.
-Beyond physical files on disk, this abstraction includes various IO endpoints such as pipes, sockets, mailslots, and specialized device drivers.
+Beyond physical files on disk, this abstraction includes various IO endpoints such as named pipes (FIFOs in UNIX), windows mailslots, serial ports, device devices and other objects accessible via a filesystem names.
 The File Stream plugin facilitates direct interactions with these file-like objects.
-By bridging software applications and various IO streams, the plugin enhances communication flexibility and simplifies complex data handling.

 Basic Setup